SNSystems/pstore/README.md

 The build directory will be one of `build_linux`, `build_mac`, `build_win32`, and so on.

-## Installing
+### Installing

 After pstore has finished building, install it from the build directory:

-    $ cmake --build . --target install-pstore
+    $ cmake --build build_linux --target install-pstore

-The --target option with install-pstore parameter in addition to the --build option tells cmake to build the install-pstore target.
+The `‑‑target install-pstore` option in addition to the `‑‑build` option tells cmake to build the install-pstore target.
+Note that the `CMAKE_INSTALL_PREFIX` variable can be used to change the installation path.

-Assuming the build system is Ninja, the following command:

-    $ ninja install-pstore

-will build and install pstore in the default installation directory.
-The CMAKE_INSTALL_PREFIX variable can be used to set a different install prefix.

 # Getting started
 ## Using the read and write utilities